slurmulon/bach/docs/index.md

 >
 > The `bach` project's author(s) and contributor(s) **do not claim any legal right** to the term "bach", Johann Sebastian Bach's musical works or any of their performances, recordings or renditions.
 >
-> The name `bach` was chosen for the project because it sounds like "bash", and, most importantly, celebrates one of the most influential musicians of all time.
+> The name `bach` was chosen for the project because it sounds like "bash" (a popular scripting language), and, most importantly, celebrates one of the most influential musicians of all time.
 >
-> All of the examples of `bach` code and tracks in this guide are entirely homemade, and, to the best of one's capability, assumed to be unique in musical nature.
-Any similarity or infringement that's perceived between copyrighted material and the content of this guide, or the `bach` project as a whole, is purely coincidental.
+> All examples of `bach` code and tracks found in the project are homemade, and, to the best of one’s ability, intended to be unique in musical nature.
+Any similarity or infringement that's perceived between copyrighted material and the content of this site, or the `bach` project as a whole, is purely coincidental.